danieljprice/splash/docs/settings.rst

 when written.

-To plot contours *instead* of the rendered image, use the “change colour scheme” option from the r)ender menu and choose colour scheme 0 (contours only).
+To plot contours *instead* of the rendered image, use the “change colour scheme” option from the :ref:`sec:menu-r` and choose colour scheme 0 (contours only).

 Plotting contours instead of a rendered image
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To plot contours instead of the rendered image, use the “change colour
-scheme” option from the r)ender menu and choose colour scheme 0
+scheme” option from the :ref:`sec:menu-r` and choose colour scheme 0
 (contours only).

 Changing the number of contour levels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The number of contour levels used whenever contours are drawn can be set via the “change number of contours” option in the r)ender menu.
+The number of contour levels used whenever contours are drawn can be set via the “change number of contours” option in the :ref:`sec:menu-r`.
 The contour levels can also be manually specified (see :ref:`sec:contoursmanual`).